Making Futures School

 August 30th – September 15th, 2019

-Over the course of two weeks, over 80 participants will take part in a diverse curriculum manifested by international practitioners in the field of spatial practices.
+Over the course of two weeks, over 80 participants will take part in a diverse curriculum convened by practitioners in the field of spatial practices.
 Acting as a non-disciplinary learning environment, the School proposes, designs, builds, negotiates, maintains, performs and celebrates an educational and convivial space in and around Haus der Statistik, Berlin.
-At the same time, it becomes a dynamic actor within a process of local transformation, serving as a common sphere of action between participants, neighbours and civic society.
+At the same time, it becomes a dynamic actor within a process of urban transformation, serving as a common sphere of action between participants, neighbours and civic society.

 After a series of short-term action-led research activities in Berlin, Istanbul, Palermo and Oberweissbach, Making Futures School situates its School in Haus der Statistik, Berlin to explore further forms of productive cooperation, exchange, solidarity and living.

 Making Futures School’s activities will entail a mix of process-driven as well as applied research strategies, including – but not limited to – research-based interventions throughout the building; working with the local community to propose pioneer uses; or rethinking education in spatial practices.